Fourteenth Annual Conference of the Australasian Bayesian Network Modelling Society (ABNMS2022)

 Satellite Decision Making Symposium

 The University of Sydney's School of Public Health will be holding a satellite symposium on Friday 18th November focusing on practical issues around decision making with Bayesian networks and causal models.
 Although a key motivator of the symposium is to better understand decision making in clinical and health policy settings, the discussions will be of a general nature.
-Further details, including how to register, will be provided closer to the event.

 Partners & Sponsors